Celpear/devcleaner/README.md

 This script is designed to help clean up various common build and cache directories in a project, such as `node_modules`, `build` folders, and caches for Poetry and Pip.
 It's intended for macOS and should be used with caution.

-## ⚠️ Important Notes
+## ⚠️🚨 IMPORTANT NOTES 🚨⚠️

-- 🚨 **Use at your own risk**: The script will delete files and directories in your project.
+- **🚨 USE AT YOUR OWN RISK:** The script will delete files and directories on your computer.
 It is recommended to review and back up any important data before using the script!
-- 🔍 **Verify before running**: The script can potentially remove important data.
+- **🔍 VERIFY BEFORE RUNNING:** The script can potentially remove important data.
 Be sure to double-check your setup before running the script.

 ## Features